OliverAbdulrahim/kotlin-asana/README.md

 5. Enforces best practices for handling your access token.

 ## Installation (with Maven)
-Deployment of this project to Maven central coming soon.
-For now, use JitPack.
+Deployment of this project to Maven central coming soon™️️.
+For now, use [JitPack](https://jitpack.io/).
 ### Add this project as a dependency
 Include this git repository into your project's `pom.xml` with the following dependency: